• Home

 Jean Sorrell Hurley

-Her newest project is a biography based on the life of Colonel Richard Calloway, soon to be published by Covenant Books.
-The author is a direct descendant to Calloway.
-She was inspired by her grandmother, Margaret Henrietta Calloway, to find an answer for a question she had carried with her for a lifetime.
-When the unraveling of the Colonel's life in Bedford County, Virginia, and at Boonesborough, Kentucky was completed, it would give closure to the mystery proposed by her grandmother those many years ago, but also reveal Calloway's true nature.
-It has been said that heroism is often not sought, but always earned.
-Richard Calloway was destined to be a true hero of his time.
+Jean Sorrell Hurley's newest project is a historical biography based on the life of Colonel Richard Calloway, which will soon be published by Covenant Books.
+As a direct descendant of Calloway, she was inspired by her grandmother, Margaret Henrietta Calloway, to seek answers to a question she had carried with her throughout her life.
+The completion of the Colonel's life story in Bedford County, Virginia, and at Boonesborough, Kentucky, will not only provide closure to the mystery posed by her grandmother many years ago but also reveal the true nature of Richard Calloway.
+It has been said that heroism is often not sought, but always earned, and Richard Calloway was undoubtedly destined to be a true hero of his time.

 More from Jean